 - 4. If the coolant level is low, add coolant to the tank and reinstall the cap. - 5.
-If the coolant recovery tank is empty, slowly open the radiator cap (B) until any pressure begins to vent.
-After all pressure has been released, remove the radiator cap. - 6.
+If the coolant recovery tank is empty, slowly open the radiator cap (B) to the first stop and allow any pressure to release.
+Press down on the cap slightly and turn to remove the cap from the radiator. - 6.
 Check to ensure the coolant level is up to the bottom of the fill neck. - 7.
 If the coolant is low, add coolant to the radiator until it reaches the bottom of the fill neck. - 8.
 Install the radiator cap. - 9.
 Inspect the radiator hoses and clamps for leaks and deterioration.
 Replace as needed.